MAS-1346/Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
 I'm Muhammad Aayanullah Shahzad, a detail-oriented and data-driven individual with a strong foundation in computer sciences.
-I hold an Intermediate in Computer Sciences (ICS) degree and am expanding my data analytics skill set through the Data Analytics Essentials course.
+I hold an Intermediate in Computer Sciences (ICS) degree and am expanding my data analytics skill set through the Data Analytics Essentials course by CISCO SKILLS FOR ALL.

 Education: